-Please join us at 9 AM on Thursday, May 15 for our regular Board Meeting (we are meeting on a Thursday this month rather than Friday).
-All members and visitors are welcome.
+Please join us at 9 AM on Thursday, Septemeber 18 for our regular Board Meeting All members and visitors are welcome.
 Location: Appalachian Java on West Main St. in Burnsville.
 Come share a cup of coffee and see what we're up to!
+Agenda items will include planning for nest year's hikes.
 We always welcome input on our hiking and trail maintenance activities.

 This coming Thursday we will tackle our MST section from Neal's Creek Rd to the first crossing of the Parkway (MP 346).
 We plan to weed-eat, lop, and remove small trees and branches from the trail.
 If we have enough volunteers we will split into two crews and work the trail from both ends.
 We plan to meet in Burnsville at 8:30 AM on the north side of the Town Square.

 Join the High Peaks Trail Association for a birding stroll at Cane River Park on August 24.
 Birders report seeing nearly two dozen species at this location recently, so join us for the fun and adventure.
 We may see other species, including mammals, so bring binoculars if you have them and even an extra pair to share.
 Please dress for the weather – we’ll be going rain or shine.

 The High Peaks Trail Association will lead a hiking adventure to one of the region’s premier attractions, Grandfather Mountain, on August 16.
 This hike will be a strenuous eight miles, with a significant climb up the Daniel Boone Scout Trail to Calloway Peak, then along the Cragway and down the Boone Fork Extension.